Mark Montgomery (baseball): New York Yankees

+Montgomery was added to big league camp in 2016.
+He once again spent the season split between Trenton and Scranton, pitching to a 2.56 ERA, striking out 63 and walking 22 in 45.2 innings.
+He also pitched for Scranton in the International League championship series.
+The Yankees released him on March 31, 2017.

+St. Louis Cardinals

+Montgomery then signed a minor league contract with the St. Louis Cardinals organization.
+In 46 games for the Triple–A Memphis Redbirds, he registered a 5–1 record and 2.43 ERA with 73 strikeouts and 5 saves in 66 2/3 innings pitched.
+He elected free agency following the season on November 6.

 Detroit Tigers

-Montgomery signed a minor league contract with the Detroit Tigers on November 25, 2017.
+He signed a minor league contract with the Detroit Tigers on November 25, 2017.
 The deal included an invitation to the Tigers' 2018 spring training camp.
 Montgomery was assigned to the Triple-A Toledo Mud Hens, where he made 12 appearances with a 1.98 ERA in 13 2/3 innings pitched.
 He was released on July 8, 2018, reportedly after suffering a potentially season-ending elbow injury.

 Boston Red Sox

 On July 20, 2018, Montgomery signed with the Boston Red Sox, in a minor league deal to run through the 2019 season.
-In August, Montgomery pitched for the Gulf Coast League Red Sox and the Class A-Advanced Salem Red Sox on rehabilitation assignments, making two relief appearances with each team and allowing a total of four earned runs in 3 2/3 innings pitched.
+In August, Montgomery pitched for the Gulf Coast League Red Sox and the High–A Salem Red Sox on rehabilitation assignments, making two relief appearances with each team and allowing a total of four earned runs in 3 2/3 innings pitched.

 Montgomery started the 2019 season on the injured list with the Triple-A Pawtucket Red Sox.
 He was released from the Red Sox organization on May 16, 2019.